apostrophecms/apostrophe-documentation/docs/modules/apostrophe-permissions/index.md

 specified action.
 ### addPublic(*permission*) *[api]*
 Add a permission everyone gets in the generic case, even if not logged in.
-It is useful to add edit-files, for instance, to allow file uploads by anonymous users for apostrophe-moderator.
+It is useful to add edit-attachment, for instance, to allow file uploads by anonymous users for apostrophe-moderator.

 View permissions are handled separately.
 ### setPublic(*permissions*) *[api]*
 Set all the public permissions at once.
-Pass an array of actions, like this: [ 'edit-file' ]
+Pass an array of actions, like this: [ 'edit-attachment' ]

 View permissions are handled separately.
 ### annotate(*req*, *action*, *objects*) *[api]*